 Applicants should have as background a bachelor's degree in one of the social sciences; computer science, engineering, or a relevant discipline; and undergraduate courses in these and related areas.
 Bachelor's degrees in the physical or biological sciences are also eligible, but applicants may be advised to take additional courses in social science or computer science as prerequisites to admission.
 Minimal requirements also include one undergraduate course in calculus and knowledge of a computer programming language, preferably object-based.

-Applicants should have an undergraduate degree from a regionally-accredited institution, with a GPA of at least 3.25.
+Applicants should have an undergraduate degree from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent with a GPA of at least 3.25.
 To apply, prospective students should complete the George Mason University Admissions Application, copies of official transcripts from each college and graduate institution attended, a current résumé, an expanded goals statement not to exceed 2,000 words, and the names of two Mason faculty members who may be suitable advisors.
 Applicants should also include two letters of recommendation from faculty members or individuals with direct knowledge of the student's academic or professional capabilities.
 The letters must arrive directly from the senders.
 Applicants should also submit an official report of scores obtained on the GRE-GEN. TOEFL scores are required for all international applicants.

 For policies governing all graduate degrees, see AP.6 Graduate Policies.